Formula - Count

 Easily count unique values from your data using the count Formula in Nodinite.
 This page provides clear, real-world examples with a new, easy-to-read layout that separates input, formula, and result.

-✅ Instantly count unique values from message body, Context, or nested formulas
+✅ Instantly count unique values from message body, Context, or nested formulas ✅ Use with XML, JSON, or plain text data ✅ Boost your integration insights with unique, reliable results

-What is the count formula?
+What does the count formula do?

-formula returns the number of unique values extracted from your data.
+The count() formula returns the number of unique values extracted from your data.
 Use it to analyze message payloads, context values, or results from other formulas in your log views and search fields.

 Below are practical examples showing exactly what input is used, the formula expression, and the resulting output.